igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

   nested test class will be executed before each test in that class but after the `@BeforeEach` methods from the parent test class.

-In my opinion, writing tests in the BDD style improves the overall readability of the code and makes the purpose and flow of the tests clearer.
-In addition, it provides a great opportunity for code reuse.
+In my opinion, writing tests in the BDD style improves the code's overall readability and makes the tests' purpose and flow clearer.
+In addition, it provides an excellent opportunity for code reuse.

+Previously, with JUnit 4, I used the **methodName_stateUnderTest_expectedBehavior** convention for naming test methods, for instance, `divide_secondOperandZero_arithmeticException` as in the test implementation example above.

 For more details, please check this [commit](https://github.com/igor-baiborodine/campsite-booking/commit/a022aef07bcecca0f4ae26971dadfd515b100e8a).